Maxime2/serve-index/README.md

 Display mode. `tiles` and `details` are available.
 Defaults to `tiles`.

+##### sort

+Filelist sorting function.
+Add an array.sort function.
+Defaults to sorting by filename.

 ## Examples

 ### Serve directory indexes with vanilla node.js http server